BlueWitherer/ModDevBranding/include/README.md

 };
 ```

 You can include the optional field **`type`** as well!
-You can set it to `BrandImageTypeV2::URL` if you want to include a remote image URL as your branding.
-With `BrandImageTypeV2::Sprite`, you can provide a separate sprite image as your mod branding, and `BrandImageTypeV2::SpriteFrame` if you're providing a sprite that is included in a spritesheet.
+You can set it to `BrandImageType::URL` if you want to include a remote image URL as your branding.
+With `BrandImageType::Sprite`, you can provide a separate sprite image as your mod branding, and `BrandImageType::SpriteFrame` if you're providing a sprite that is included in a spritesheet.

 ```cpp
 $execute {